Sailing From Panama To Colombia

 The cost of travel does not include additional fees for immigration above normal agent administration costs.

-If you are travelling with a Canadian passport there is a tax payable on arrival in Colombia.
+If you are travelling with a Canadian passport there is a Visa/tax payable on arrival in Colombia.
 The cost is variable, so you should check with the relevant authorities before you book.

 This is payable in Colombian Pesos or USD so you ensure to have additional cash before leaving Panama.
 No advance paperwork is required and the captain will be able to assist you.